paypal/hera/docs/configuration.md

 ## hera.txt entries

-There are two types of configuration parameters: static parameters and dynamic parameters.
+There are two types of configuration parameters: **static parameters** and **dynamic parameters**.
 The static parameters are loaded at the application startup and stay fixed until the process shuts down.
 The dynamic parameters are re-loaded periodically.
 Their name is prefixed with 'opscfg.hera.server.'

 ### Static parameters